ComPile: A Large IR Dataset from Production Sources: Conclusion

 \section{Conclusion}

 In this paper we present ComPile, a novel dataset of LLVM-IR collected from a number of package ecosystems consisting of large production-grade codebases.
 It is significantly larger than previous finetuning-focussed, and compiler-focussed code datasets, albeit smaller than large language model-focussed code pretraining datasets.
 Statistical analysis of the collected dataset is performed, and differences in the IR properties of the collected IRs between languages are being shown.
-In-depth statistics on the pass pipeline are presented as an example of dataset introspection enabled by the combination of the dataset with LLVM tooling.
 ComPile's increased size in combination with its quality-focused construction methodology not only enables the systematic evaluation of previous work, but opens up entirely new avenues of research for IR-centric machine learning, and most specifically machine-learned compiler componentry for which the scale of this dataset paves the way to an entirely new generation of machine learning models for compilers.